The Japanese Alphabet. What do you know about it? How many letters does it have?

 Mainly, there are two ways of typing methods in Japan.
 One is Romaji input, and another one is Kana input.
 About 90 percent of people use the Latin alphabet or English letters over Kana with PC keyboards.

-But somehow, multi-tap input and flick input using Kana are more common among mobile phones users.
+But somehow, multi-tap input and flick input using Kana are more common among mobile phone users.
 Both are the same in a way, and the only difference is how fast you’ll type.

 Some Asian languages have tones, but the Japanese language does not.
 Japanese is a pitch accent language instead.
 Quite a few Japanese single Kanji words share equivalent sounds, so be aware of the differences in pitch accents when you hear and speak.

-The word “Hashi” and “Kaki” can have multiple meanings by their sound.
+The words “Hashi” and “Kaki” can have multiple meanings by their sound.
 So, focusing on the accent will help you distinguish one from another.
 Accents should be on the underlined part.

 はし (hashi | 箸): chopstick

 かき (kaki | 牡蠣): oyster

 It’s common among native Japanese speakers to get different impressions by how it’s written, even though three alphabets don’t exist to differentiate the nuance.

 For example, hiragana gives a gentle and approachable feeling, and katakana adds a light and rhythmical touch.
 Kanji often leaves a little more sophisticated and reliable impression.
 Once you start feeling the contrasts, you should recognize yourself as reaching an advanced level.

 The following sentences are “The sunset is very beautiful” and identical in English.
 However, native Japanese speakers might sense something.